syncfusion-content/javascript-docs/js/PivotGrid/Cell-Selection.md

 #Cell Selection

-The PivotGrid control provides support to select specific ranges of value cells and display them in a format based on the user’s requirements.
+The PivotGrid control provides support to select specific range of value cells and display them in a format based on your requirements.
 Selection can be done through simple mouse down and drag operation.
-This functionality doesn’t available by default and to enable this, user needs to set `enableCellSelection` property to "true".
+By default, this functionality is not available.To enable this functionality, set `enableCellSelection` property to "true".

-The following code example demonstrates on how to enable cell selection in the PivotGrid control.
+The following code example explains on how to enable cell selection in the PivotGrid control.

 {% highlight js %}